 And unlike, for example, a Windows Operating System, we can’t just decide to remove support as this could effect the supply of energy to consumers.

-Within the CTO team we are looking at how we can support legacy capabilities from the past 15 years whilst designing a digitised energy system for the next 15 years while.
-This will involve reviewing current standards, technology enhancements, digital tools, scalable or elastic infrastructure solutionsn and using off the shelf tools or capabilities.
+The digital transformation team are looking at how we can support legacy capabilities from the past 15 years whilst designing a digitised energy system for the next 15 years while.
+The digital transformation will involve reviewing current standards, technology enhancements, digital tools, scalable or elastic infrastructure solutions and using off the shelf tools or capabilities.

 Our digital transformation programme will take place over the next 5 years.
 Our goal is to deliver an enduring technology platform that has elasticity (ability to scale up and down based on demand), has near zero downtime, is secure against future cyber threats and resilient to system outages.
-All this will be underpinned by delivering value through lowering our cost to run and being faster to meet changing customer requirements.
+The digital transformation will be underpinned by delivering value through lowering our cost to run and being faster to meet changing customer requirements.
 All this will add up to a better customer experience for energy companies and Britain's consumers.

-Over the coming months I will continue to provide insights into our transformation programme.
+Over the coming months I will continue to provide insights into our digital transformation programme and business model.
 I’ll be writing about the principles we will build on and the systems, tools and process we adopt to deliver a platform that supports the digitisation and optimisation of the UK’s energy system.

 Chief Technology Officer